• Features

 Image via Shopify

-Customizing colors, form fields, buttons, content, opt-in boxes, and other elements requires tweaks to the code above.
+You can customize colors, form fields, buttons, content, opt-in boxes, and other elements by editing the code above.

-For a functioning opt-in box in Shopify, you’ll need to connect it to the Shopify Customer Privacy API and potentially to your email marketing platform.
+For a functioning opt-in box in Shopify, you’ll need to connect it to the Shopify Customer Privacy API and, if applicable, to your email marketing platform.

 Pro tip